ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-conference.md

 #### Devsprint

-Devsprint happen at the [Redhat Headquarters, Pune](https://goo.gl/maps/mXeirzQhPFz).
+Devsprint happen at the [Red Hat Headquarters, Pune](https://goo.gl/maps/mXeirzQhPFz).
 I found the building has tight security.
 You will find an individual pantry section dedicated to each department.
 We were instructed to hack at a huge cafeteria section.
 I myself contributed to Core